 Testing any software application repeatedly and though manually is a tedious and inefficient task.
 Looking into these disadvantages, automation testing came into the picture where test scripts can be written once and are automatically executed any number of times and when required.
-Selenium is one of the easy to learn tool to start working with automation testing.
-Moreover, Selenium has wide support for extensions and provides an amazing way of reporting the test results.
+Selenium is one of the easy-to-learn tools to start working with automation testing.
+Moreover, Selenium has wide support for extensions and provides an amazing way of reporting test results.
 It provides amazing support for different OS like Windows, Android, iOS, etc and can be deployed on various platforms like Windows, Linux, Solaris, etc which makes it more trending to use as an automation tool.

 Below given is a short example of writing a simple code of entering the values in the text box using Selenium in Java language.

-In the above code, we are using the Java language to enter the values of email and password and submitting those values by clicking on the Login button.
+In the above code, we are using the Java language to enter the values of email and password and submit those values by clicking on the Login button.

 To start learning Selenium, one should have a basic understanding of any Object Oriented programming languages like Java, C#, etc. As Selenium supports multiple languages, having an understanding of basic programming concepts is enough to start learning Selenium.
 Moreover, one should know about testing techniques like Functional testing, webUI testing, Regression testing, etc.

 Programmers having knowledge of object-oriented programming language find it easy to start creating the test scripts in Selenium IDE.
 Though we have designed our tutorial in such a way to make it easy to learn for both beginners and advanced-level programmers.